cal-itp/benefits/docs/explanation/deployment.md

 The application is deployed to an [Azure Web App Container][az-webapp] using three separate environments for `dev`, `test`, and `prod`.

-The [Deploy](deploy-workflow) workflow is responsible for building that branch's image and pushing to [GitHub Container Registry (GHCR)][ghcr].
+The [Deploy][deploy-workflow] workflow is responsible for building that branch's image and pushing to [GitHub Container Registry (GHCR)][ghcr].
 It also deploys to the Azure Web App, telling Azure to restart the app and pull the latest image.

 You can view what Git commit is deployed for a given environment by visiting the URL path `/static/sha.txt`.